lekum/blog/content/post/from_nikola_to_hugo.md

 This command executes an AES-256 simmetric encryption and add the line to your `.travis.yml` to perform the decoding at the beginning of the execution.

-The only issue that I currently have is that the old URLs to the posts do not work, because Hugo expects the posts inside a `post` folder.
+The only issue that I currently face is the fact that the old URLs of the posts do not work, because Hugo expects the posts inside a `post` folder.
 I definitely need to read the documentation :-)